-- Parks and recreational areas of national, state, or local significance that are both publicly owned and open to the public. - Publicly owned wildlife and waterfowl refuges of national, state, or local significance that are open to the public to the extent that public access does not interfere with the primary purpose of the refuge.

-• Historic sites of national, state, or local significance in public or private ownership regardless of whether they are open to the public.
+- Parks and recreational areas of national, state, or local significance that are both publicly owned and open to the public. - Publicly owned wildlife and waterfowl refuges of national, state, or local significance that are open to the public to the extent that public access does not interfere with the primary purpose of the refuge. - Historic sites of national, state, or local significance in public or private ownership regardless of whether they are open to the public.

 The Wade House Historic Site, although no longer designated as a state park, is publicly owned and the property is open to the public.
 Recreational activities are available throughout the property.
 A new visitor center and carriage museum located just south of WIS 23 opened in 2013.
 The property offers horse-drawn transportation and wooded walking trails to connect the new facility to the site's historic core.
 It qualifies as a Section 4(f) resource under the first bullet because the land can be used for recreational purposes, is publicly owned and open to the public.
-Wade House Historic Site operates as a historical museum managed by the Wisconsin Historical Society.
+Wade House Historic Site operates as a historical museum managed by the WHS.
 It qualifies as a Section 4(f) resource under the third bullet because there are three properties on the NRHP on the south side of the property, opposite WIS 23.
 These resources include the following:

-- The Sylvanus Wade House was listed on the National Register of Historic Places in 1971 and on the State Register of Historic Places in 1989. - The Robinson-Herrling Sawmill was listed on the National Register of Historic Places in 1984 and on the State Register of Historic Places in 1989. - The Charles Robinson House was listed on the National Register of Historic Places in 1984 and on the State Register of Historic Places in 1989.
+- The Sylvanus Wade House was listed on the NRHP in 1971 and on the State Register of Historic Places in 1989. - The Robinson-Herrling Sawmill was listed on the NRHP in 1984 and on the State Register of Historic Places in 1989. - The Charles Robinson House was listed on the NRHP in 1984 and on the State Register of Historic Places in 1989.

-The two homes were originally directly on WIS 23 until the 1980s when WIS 23 was rerouted north of Greenbush.
+The two homes were originally located directly on WIS 23 until the 1980s when WIS 23 was rerouted north of Greenbush.
 Figure 5.4-4 shows the location of these historic resources compared to the current location of WIS 23.